hashicorp/field-workshops-terraform/docs/slides/aws/hcp-terraform-v2/index.md

 **INSTRUCTOR NOTE**: Remind the audience that the hands-on portions of the lab demonstrate the topics above.
 ---
-name: tfc-vcs-workflow
+name: hcp-terraform-vcs-workflow
 class: col-2, minimal-list
 # VCS Connections
-- Access a list of repositories and link to your private module registry, policy sets and workspaces in Terraform Cloud
+- Access a list of repositories and link to your Terraform Private Registry, policy sets and workspaces in HCP Terraform

-- Terraform Cloud downloads the contents of a repository based on workflow triggers
+- HCP Terraform downloads the contents of a repository based on workflow triggers

-- Terraform Cloud supports Azure DevOps, BitBucket, GitHub, and GitLab
+- HCP Terraform supports Azure DevOps, BitBucket, GitHub, and GitLab

 ![VCS Workflow Overview](images/vcs_workflow_overview.svg)

 ???
 # VCS Connections
-- Terraform Cloud uses VCS connection to link directly to assets in repos
+- HCP Terraform uses VCS connection to link directly to assets in repos

 - VCS connections are configured once and used for three specific types of assets:

-  1. Terraform Modules to list in the private Terraform Cloud Registry
+  1. Terraform Modules to list in the Terraform Private Registry

   2. Policy collections to align with Policy Sets

   3. Terraform deployments in a 1:1 relationship with Workspaces

-- It is important to remember that Terraform Cloud Worspaces can use up to three types of workflows to trigger a run: 1- `CLI`, 2- `VCS` and 3- `API`.
+- It is important to remember that HCP Terraform Worspaces can use up to three types of workflows to trigger a run: 1- `CLI`, 2- `VCS` and 3- `API`.
 Using VCS satisfies one of these workflow patterns.

 ---
-name: tfc-vcs-connection
+name: hcp-terraform-vcs-connection
 class: col-2, minimal-list
 # VCS Workflow
-- Workspaces register webhooks with your VCS provider, and Terraform Cloud gets notified of new commits to a branch
+- Workspaces register webhooks with your VCS provider, and HCP Terraform gets notified of new commits to a branch

-- With VCS integration, Terraform Cloud can automatically initiate a run on a dedicated Terraform Cloud worker
+- With VCS integration, HCP Terraform can automatically initiate a run on a dedicated HCP Terraform worker

-- Terraform Cloud makes code review easier by automatically predicting how pull requests affect infrastructure with speculative plans
+- HCP Terraform makes code review easier by automatically predicting how pull requests affect infrastructure with speculative plans

 ![VCS Connection Overview](images/vcs_connection_overview.svg)

 ???
 # VCS Workflow
-- A VCS connection is established at the administrative level for the VCS provider and Terraform Cloud.
+- A VCS connection is established at the administrative level for the VCS provider and HCP Terraform.

 - From the illustration: